-Context and Impact indicators 17/12/2021 (LSU) of ruminants Methodology: Member States calculate emissions and removals using standard methodologies (2006 guidelines of the Intergovernmental Panel on Climate Change - IPCC, and its 2019 refinement) according to a common reporting framework agreed under the UNFCCC.
-1, 3, 4: Tonnes (Megatonnes) of CO2 equivalents per year for the absolute value and % for the change compared to baseline Unit of measurement 2, 5: % 6: tonnes of CO_2 equivalents/ha 7: tonnes of CO_2 equivalents/LU Data source The indicator is based on the annual national inventory submissions to the EU and subsequently the UNFCCC through the Monitoring Mechanism Regulation (Regulation 2018/1999).
+Context and Impact indicators 17/09/2021 GHG emissions from ruminants: enteric fermentation per livestock unit (LU) of ruminants Methodology: Member States calculate emissions and removals using standard methodologies (2006 guidelines of the Intergovernmental Panel on Climate Change - IPCC, and its 2019 refinement) according to a common reporting framework agreed Unit of measurement under the UNFCCC.
+1, 3, 4: Tonnes (Megatonnes) of CO2 equivalents per year for the absolute value and % for the change compared to baseline 2, 5: % 6: tonnes of CO 2 equivalents/ha 7: tonnes of CO 2 equivalents/LU Data source The indicator is based on the annual national inventory submissions to the EU and subsequently the UNFCCC through the Monitoring Mechanism Regulation (Regulation 2018/1999).
 This reporting framework moreover describes requirements for monitoring and reporting under the Effort Sharing Regulation and LULUCF Regulation, e.g., Geospatial data sources for meeting IPCC approach 3 for LULUCF, such as services from the Copernicus programme, IACS/LPIS, LUCAS and others compliant with the INSPIRE directive.
 The inventory is compiled by each Member State, and then collated and quality-assured by the European Environment Agency (EEA) and the European Topic Centre for Air Pollution and Climate Change Mitigation (ETC/ACM).
 References / location of the data 2: GHG emissions from agriculture Annual EU GHG inventory, section 3, set out through Arts 26 and 37 of 2018/1999 Like all sectors, GHG emissions from agriculture are provided in Common Reporting Format (CRF) Tables which includes standard reporting tables (SRT) 3: GHG emissions and CO2 removals from LULUCF (cropland and grassland) Annual EU GHG inventory, (year X-2), sector 4 CO2, CH4 and N2O emissions from cropland and grassland are reported annually in CRF Tables-European Environment Agency (EEA), which includes standard reporting table (SRT) for sector 4 (LULUCF), set out through Arts 26 and 37 of 2018/1999.
 The reporting also has to take into account the MS compliance report as specified in the Article 14 of the LULUCF Regulation.
-6: GHG emissions from livestock Annual EU GHG inventory, sector 3A and 3B Ha of UAA, ESTAT Crop production in EU standard humidity [APRO CPSH1], main area 7: GHG emissions from ruminants Annual EU GHG inventory, sector 3A Livestock units of ruminants, ESTAT Main livestock indicators by NUTS 2 regions [ef Isk main] The full set of data on GHG emissions and removals (for both sectors 3 and 4), submitted by countries to the EU and subsequently the UNFCCC Governance regulations available at the EEA webpage: National emissions reported to the UNFCCC and to the EU Greenhouse Gas Monitoring Mechanism -European Environment Agency (EEA).
-The web-based tool EEA GHG viewer provides access and analysis of the data
+6: GHG emissions from livestock Annual EU GHG inventory, sector 3A and 3B Ha of UAA, ESTAT Crop production in EU standard humidity [APRO CPSH1], main area 7: GHG emissions from ruminants Annual EU GHG inventory, sector 3A Livestock units of ruminants, ESTAT Main livestock indicators by NUTS 2 regions [ef lsk main]

 This document has been prepared by the Commission services as guidance to the Member States or to any other parties (e.g. for the purpose of drafting the national CAP Strategic Plans).
+This document is not a final document, as it is based on the recent political agreement and it has no legal binding value.
+Please note that the ordinary legislative procedure is not finished and the Regulation not adopted yet.